 Instructions

-- Heat the oil n a large skillet over medium heat.
+- Heat the oil in a large skillet over medium heat.
 Add the garlic and cook 30 seconds.
 Add the broccolini and toss to coat with the garlic.1 tablespoon olive oil, 4 tablespoon garlic

 Notes